 - Butch from Pulp Fiction does it twice.

 - Averted in the movie version of Harry Potter and the Half-Blood Prince.
 After having a nightmare, the camera zooms on Harry's eyes as they open, without him moving.

 - Happens several times to Leonardo DiCaprio's character in Shutter Island.
 On one occasion, however, it is part of a Dream Within a Dream, from which the character later awakens (for real) by simply opening his eyes whilst still lying down.

-- At the beginning of the original Total Recall (1990), Douglas Quaid wakes up with a jolt from a nightmare about dying of suffocation in the Martian atmosphere.
+- At the beginning of Total Recall (1990), Douglas Quaid wakes up with a jolt from a nightmare about dying of suffocation in the Martian atmosphere.

 - Bedtime Stories has Mickey doing this every time he falls asleep, complete with screaming.
 Justified as a sleep panic disorder.

 - Mad Max.
-Max bolts upright and the camera zooms in on his spotlit eyes.
+After seeing the charred yet still alive body of his friend Goose in the hospital, Max is shown in bed; suddenly he bolts upright and the camera zooms in on his spotlit eyes.

 - Used a number of times in Scott Pilgrim vs. The World... always after Scott sees Ramona in his dreams as she goes through his subspace highway.
 The best response, though, is how Wallace Wells ALWAYS sits up immediately after as well, sometimes followed by one or two other guys....

 - Alone in the Dark (1982) starts with one of the lunatics having a nightmare and waking up like this before the opening credits.